 of the maximum link rate.
 The maximum rate is given by your packet

 generate packets with an exponential distribution.

-Your plots must use Python and matplotlib.
+Your plots must use Python and pandas.
 You can use the sample plotting code as a starting point for plotting.

 For this section of your report, show the code you used to setup these experiments, and describe the data you collected.
 Then show the graph you created and discuss how well the simulator matches the theoretical result.